Introduction to Gold Prospecting in Arizona

 - Best season: Winter (November to March)

 Pro Tip: Join one of the many group digs organized during the winter months—you’ll learn from experienced prospectors and might access private claims temporarily opened to the public.
+A lightweight VLF detector built for small gold, like those you’ll find when you browse gold metal detectors, is ideal for this type of country.

 7. Greaterville, Pima County